Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Problem Setup and Related Work

 RSR has been extensively studied in various contexts, with methods falling into several key categories.
 For a comprehensive review, see \citet{lerman2018overview}.
 The distinction between our problem and robust PCA (RPCA) \citep{candes2011robust} should be noted.
 While both deal with corrupted low-rank structures, RPCA assumes elementwise corruptions throughout the data matrix, whereas RSR assumes some samples are wholly corrupted.
 Consequently, algorithms designed for one problem typically do not perform well on the other.

 A significant direction involves robust covariance estimation.
 Methods like Tyler's M-estimator (TME) \citep{tyler1987distribution,zhang2016robust} aim to robustly estimate an underlying covariance matrix from which the principal subspace can be extracted.
 These approaches have strong theoretical foundations regarding breakdown points, though their guarantees for subspace recovery are more limited in natural special settings.
-Stronger local guarantees were obtained for a subspace-constrained TME variant \citep{yu2024subspace,lerman_yu_zhang2024}.
+Stronger local guarantees were obtained for a subspace-constrained TME variant \citep{yu2024subspace,lerman_zhang2024}.

-Many approaches frame RSR as an outlier filtering problem, where the goal is first identifying and removing outliers before applying standard PCA.
-Examples include RANSAC-based methods \citep{fischler1981random, ariascastro2017ransac, maunu2019robustsubspacerecoveryadversarial} and more recent approaches like coherence pursuit \citep{rahmani2017coherence}.
+Many approaches frame RSR as an outlier or inlier identification problem, where the goal is first to remove outliers or find a set of inliers before applying standard PCA.
+Examples include RANSAC-based methods \citep{fischler1981random, ariascastro2017ransac, maunu2019robustsubspacerecoveryadversarial} and more recent approaches like Coherence Pursuit \citep{rahmani2017coherence} and Thresholding-based Outlier Pursuit \citep{cherapanamjeri2017thresholding}.
 While conceptually simple, these methods often require careful parameter tuning and may struggle with high outlier percentages and higher intrinsic subspace dimensions.